ArthurSonzogni/FTXUI/doc/mainpage.md

 ## Maybe {#component-maybe}

-Produced by: `ftxui::Maybe()` from \ref `ftxui/component/component.hpp`.
+Produced by: `ftxui::Maybe()` from \ref ftxui/component/component.hpp.
-This component decorate another one, by showing/hiding it depending on a boolean or a predicate.
+This component can be utilized to show/hide any other component via a boolean or a predicate.

 Example with a boolean:
 ```cpp